-Join Duane Nickull for an in-depth discussion in this video Installing Neo4j, part of Up and Running with Neo4j.
+Join Duane Nickull for an in-depth discussion in this video Installing Neo4j, part of Learning Neo4j.

 During this installation of the Neo4j course, we're going to go through the manual steps of downloading and starting it up, and then verifying the startup and after that, we're going to start using Neo4j.
 To get Neo4j, proceed to the URL, www.neo4j.org.
 There are a number of great resources on this web site.
 To start with though, we're going to click the Neo4j download button.
 The current version at the time of this video is 2.0.1, and it's a community edition for Mac that I'm using.